infostellarinc/stellarstation-api/examples/fakeserver/README.md

 # StellarStation API Fakeserver

-A fake implementation of the StellarStation API to use to check behavior of client code before integrating with the service.
+A fake implementation of the StellarStation API used to check the behavior of client code before integrating with the service.

 ## Features